 Live like a local.

 If you’re staying in Prague for longer than a few nights or if hotels just really aren’t your thing, try an apartment stay.
-We’ve become big fans of renting apartments in the last few years, utilizing sites like FlipKey where you can pick your apartment by price, location, or decor.
+We’ve become big fans of renting apartments in the last few years, thanks to sites like FlipKey.
+We love that you can pick your apartment by price, location, or decor.
 Naturally, when choosing our Prague apartment, we went with the one inhabited by a former celeb: our man Mozart.

-Our one-bedroom apartment was centrally located on a small street in Prague’s Old Town, which made it ideal for exploring the city on both sides of the river.
+Our one-bedroom apartment was centrally located on a small street in Prague’s Old Town.
+This made it particularly ideal for exploring the city on both sides of the river.
 Even better, it was equipped with a full kitchen, laundry, and an eat-in dining room, making us feel right at home.
-Ok, so maybe we ended up bringing home bottles of wine and cheese and laid around on the couches, BUT, if we wanted to cook, we totally could have.
+Ok, so maybe we ended up bringing home bottles of wine and cheese and laying around on the couches.
+BUT, if we wanted to cook, we totally could have.

-Each of the three types of accommodations we experienced in Prague were incredibly different, from price to atmosphere to experience.
-If you can’t decide between luxury hotels or a more laid-back apartment stay, why not live Lazy Travelers style and spend one night in each?
+Both of the accommodations we experienced in Prague were incredibly different, from price to atmosphere to experience.
+If you can’t decide between luxury hotels or a more laid-back apartment stay, why not spend one night in each?
 You can thank us later.

 the romantic & the wino

-– Thanks to the Four Seasons Prague & FlipKey for hosting us for our two nights in Prague, as well as to fusion prague for inviting us to check out the hotel and dine at Epopey.
-The warm welcome to Prague made us so excited to return soon!
+– Thanks to the Four Seasons Prague & FlipKey for hosting us for our two nights in Prague.
+The warm welcome to one of our new favorite cities made us so excited to return soon!
 All opinions are, as always, our own.